What is FUTA?

 After the end of the financial year, you report all FUTA you’ve paid—and all unemployment tax you have yet to pay—on Form 940.

 What is SUTA?

 Each state has its own unemployment tax too—SUTA stands for State Unemployment Tax Act, which funds state unemployment insurance.

-SUTA is almost always paid for by the employer (with the exception of Alaska, Pennsylvia, and New Jersey, where the cost is shared by employer and employee).
+In most cases, the employer pays SUTA (with the exception of Alaska, Pennsylvania, and New Jersey, where the cost is shared by employer and employee).

 To see the SUTA tax rate for your state, see the breakdown by SurePayroll.

 Where did FUTA come from?